MicrosoftLearning/mslearn-ai-vision/Instructions/Labs/08-gen-ai-vision.md

 ### Prepare the application configuration

-1. In the Azure AI Foundry portal, view the **Overview** page for your project.

-1. In the **Endpoints and keys** area, ensure the **Azure AI Foundry** library is selected, and note the **Azure AI Foundry project endpoint**.
-You'll use this connection string to connect to your project in a client application.

 1. Open a new browser tab (keeping the Azure AI Foundry portal open in the existing tab).
 Then in the new tab, browse to the [Azure portal](https://portal.azure.com) at `https://portal.azure.com`; signing in with your Azure credentials if prompted.

     Close any welcome notifications to see the Azure portal home page.